cobwebch/external_import/Documentation/Administration/Columns/Index.rst

 .. warning::

    Columns "crdate", "tstamp" and "cruser_id" cannot be mapped as they are overwritten by the :php:`DataHandler`.
-If you need to manipulate these columns you should use the "datamapPostProcess" or "cmdmapPostProcess" :ref:`hooks <developer-hooks>`, which are called after :php:`DataHandler` operations.
+If you need to manipulate these columns you should use the :ref:`Datamap Postprocess event <developer-events-datamap-postprocess>` or the :ref:`Cmdmap Postprocess event <developer-events-cmdmap-postprocess>` which are triggered after :php:`DataHandler` operations.

 .. _administration-columns-properties: